 Diana performed a highly successful cross-country tour in the summer of 2010.
 The More Than Yesterday: The Greatest Hits Tour, featured an all-new set list and stage design, along with multiple costume changes.
 The shows, which were dedicated to the late Michael Jackson, earned her excellent reviews.

 In 2011, Diana Ross was inducted into the Michigan Rock and Roll Legends online Hall of Fame.
-Her first # 1 solo hit, “Ain’t No Mountain High Enough” was voted a Legendary Michigan Song in 2009.
+Her first # 1 solo hit, “Ain’t No Mountain High Enough” and her cover of "Why Do Fools Fall In Love" were voted Legendary Michigan Songs in 2009 and 2020 respectively.
 In 2012, Diana Ross was presented the Grammy's Lifetime Achievement Award.